microsoft/nni/docs/source/experiment/aml.rst

 Prerequisite
 ------------

-1. Install NNI, follow the install guide: :doc:`../Tutorial/QuickStart`.
-2. Create an Azure account/subscription using this `link <https://azure.microsoft.com/en-us/free/services/machine-learning/>`__.
+1. Create an Azure account/subscription using this `link <https://azure.microsoft.com/en-us/free/services/machine-learning/>`__.
 If you already have an Azure account/subscription, skip this step.
-3. Install the Azure CLI on your machine, follow the install guide `here <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>`__.
+2. Install the Azure CLI on your machine, follow the install guide `here <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>`__.
-4. Authenticate to your Azure subscription from the CLI.
+3. Authenticate to your Azure subscription from the CLI.
 To authenticate interactively, open a command line or terminal and use the following command:

    .. code-block:: bash

       az login

-5. Log into your Azure account with a web browser and create a Machine Learning resource.
+4. Log into your Azure account with a web browser and create a Machine Learning resource.
 You will need to choose a resource group and specific a workspace name.
 Then download ``config.json`` which will be used later.

    .. image:: ../../img/aml_workspace.png

-6. Create an AML cluster as the compute target.
+5. Create an AML cluster as the compute target.

    .. image:: ../../img/aml_cluster.png

-7. Open a command line and install AML package environment.
+6. Open a command line and install AML package environment.

    .. code-block:: bash